On periodic orbits in cotangent bundles of non-compact manifolds: The Palais-Smale condition

 and thus $ \int_{\gamma_\epsilon} \Lambda\le a_2$.
 Since $\Sigma$ is of uniform contact type it holds for $\gamma_\epsilon \subset \Sigma_{\tilde \epsilon}$, with $\tilde \epsilon\le \epsilon\le \epsilon_0$, that

 We conclude that always $\te \le \max\{0,\log(a_2/a_\kappa)\}$, which proves the lemma. \end{proof}

 We can also establish a lower bound on $\te$ under the condition that $M$ is asymptotically flat.
-This is the only estimate that requires \emph{flat} ends.
-All other estimates carry through under the weaker assumption of bounded geometry.
+It is here that the assumption of $M$ having flat ends is really necessary, all other estimates carry through under the weaker assumption of bounded geometry.